 The Quest for Meaning:

-2. It seems like many people are seeking meaning (not everyone, in my family it’s less than half, more like a third).
-I think it is because we, as modern humans, have so much information.
+2. It seems like many people are seeking meaning, I think it is because as modern humans we have so much information (or at least noise).
 We are regularly exposed to many things going wrong, many new things going right, and people who want attention by unethical means such as scare tactics and misinformation.
 I think it’s normal to want to find the meaning in each new batch of information we find, yet the amount of information we are exposed to jams our brain like an overused office printer (at least it does for me).
 For me finding meaning isn’t hard, but it lies in action.
-I find twice the meaning in action as I do in thought, yet thinking elevates the human capacity to improve life in it’s own way, and I highly respect it as well.
+I find twice the meaning in action as I do in thought, yet thinking elevates the human capacity to improve life in its own way, and I highly respect it as well.
 I think the trap in today’s world is overthinking and not taking enough real sustainable, immediate action, in action, I almost always find meaning under the sweat of experience.

 Gray Area (The Idea, that Ideas can be Simultaneously Wrong and Right):

 3. There is obviously a lot of gray area in life, but I don’t like the idea that “many experts on both sides are debating something” negates evidence.
 No prescription fits everyone, but everyone’s lungs get black from smoking… I was listening to If Our Bodies Could Talk (James Hamblin) today, it discussed the way public health officials can be bought, and people’s lives are damaged by other people’s greed for a profit from non-functional cures.
 I understand complex causes and unclear links, but at the same time, there are evil things, toxic things, clear links, and spades in this world that people seem to be afraid to call spades anymore.